How to Engrave a Cutting Board

 Step 3: Upload and size your design

 If you plan to import your design, click Image on the left side panel and locate the file on your computer.
-Hit “Refresh” if needed to preview the cutting board in your machine.
+Hit “Refresh” to preview the cutting board in your machine (or use the SnapShot Preview tool if you’re using an M1 Ultra).

 You should now see a screen similar to the one below.
-Since I uploaded an SVG file, the image shows up crisp and requires no further editing.
+Since I uploaded an SVG file, the image is crisp and requires no further editing.
 If you’re using a JPG or PNG file, you may need to adjust the sharpness to 100%.

 Cutting board shown in xTool Creative Space software preview.